robinovitch61/the-leo-zone/content/posts/aoc-2022/index.md

 benefit from.

 I learned a ton reading other folks solutions, particularly when my own was fresh in my mind.
-One of the coolest moments for me was seeing someone solve Day 15 using [Z3](https://github.com/Z3Prover/z3), a theorem prover, with minimal code and getting a result to a challenging and CPU-intensive problem in <1s.
+One of the coolest moments for me was seeing [Sam](https://www.samvangool.net) solve Day 15 using [Z3](https://github.com/Z3Prover/z3), a theorem prover, with minimal code and getting a result to a challenging and CPU-intensive problem in <1s.

 ### Other Strengths this Year